Radial Shockwave Therapy

 Foot Pain and Plantar Fasciitis Shockwave Treatment

-Foot pain can be caused by a number of conditions, including plantar fasciitis, diabetic wounds, neuromas and achilles tendinits.
-It’s not uncommon for individuals to suffer pain from such chronic issues for months or even years before seeking treatment, in part because they don’t want to deal with a surgery or the inconvenience of weeks or months of physical therapy appointments.
+Foot pain can be caused by a number of conditions, including plantar fasciitis, diabetic wounds, neuromas, and Achilles tendinitis.
+It’s not uncommon for individuals to suffer pain from such chronic issues for months or even years before seeking treatment, in part because they don’t want to deal with surgery or the inconvenience of weeks or months of physical therapy appointments.

-While there are a number of treatment options available for foot pain — including oral pain medication, steroid injections, physical therapy and surgery — radial shockwave therapy is one option many people don’t hear about or consider.
-And it provides fast relief and may be the best choice for many patients.
+While there are a number of treatment options available for foot pain — including oral pain medication, steroid injections, physical therapy, and surgery — radial shockwave therapy is one option many people don’t hear about or consider.
+And it provides fast relief and might be the best choice for many patients.

 What is Radial Shockwave Therapy?